cana-asteroids/sdoc/README.rst

 This repository is focused only on the maintainment of database, to see compositional models access github.com/depra/cana

-**This database is currently under construction, the contents of the database are incomplete aan used for testing purposes only.
+**This database is currently under construction, the contents of the database are incomplete and used for testing purposes only.
 A version of database with carefully selected optical constants and their metadata will be available soon.**